MicrosoftDocs/well-architected/well-architected/cost-optimization/optimize-data-costs.md

 - *Capture less data*: Take a closer look at the data that is currently being captured.
 Determine if all the data is necessary for your needs or if there's any unnecessary data being captured.
 Stop capturing unnecessary data: Once you have identified the data that isn't needed, modify your data capture process to exclude that data.
 Consider updating your data capture settings or configurations to only capture the essential data.
 - *Compress data*: Compression saves money by reducing the size of data.
 It's most effective in write-once, read-never or read-rarely scenarios and is more suitable for colder storage.

-  :::image type="icon" source="../_images/trade-off.svg"::: **Tradeoff:** Compression requires more CPU time both during compression and when decompressing the data.
+  :::image type="icon" source="../_images/trade-off.svg"::: **Tradeoff**: Compression requires more CPU time both during compression and when decompressing the data.

 - *Delete unneeded data*: Implement policies to streamline the process of storing and keeping relevant information.
 Evaluate the retention period for backups and snapshots and delete data that is no longer needed.
 You often want to have a process that leads up to eventual data deletion, such as first archiving data and enabling a soft delete period.
 Always consider recoverability before deleting data.